mcore1976/sim808gpstracker/README.md

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://www.learningaboutelectronics.com/Articles/Program-AVR-chip-using-a-USBASP-with-10-pin-cable.php

-The script attached in repository ( "compileatmega" ) can be used to upload data to the chip if you have Linux machine with following packages : "avr-gcc", "avr-libc" and "avrdude".
+The script attached in repository ( "compileatmega" or "compileaatmega2") can be used to upload data to the chip if you have Linux machine with following packages : "avr-gcc", "avr-libc" and "avrdude".
 For example in Ubuntu download these packages using command : "sudo apt-get install avr-gcc" , "sudo apt-get install avr-libc",  "sudo apt-get install avrdude"  and you are ready to go.
 Then you can run the script "compileatmega" to upload via AVRDUDE & USBASP to ATMEGA328P

 In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO :